-- The Human Bean provides 120 hours of initial training without charge.
+- One hundred twenty hours of initial training for new franchisees is included in the Initial Franchise Fee (transferees will pay the separate training fee of $3,000, unless it is waived by The Human Bean due to the transferee’s experience).
 Any additional training, whether required by The Human Bean or requested by you, will result in a charge to you of $40 per hour.

-- You must pay your own costs for travel to the training location and lodgings, and the training expense estimates above include approximately $1,500 to $3,500 for these travel and living expenses.
+- You must pay your own costs for travel to and from the training location, local transport, and lodgings.
+The training expense estimates above include approximately $1,500 to $3,500 for these travel and living expenses.

-- The training expense estimates in the table above also include $3,480 to $5,520 for employee training costs.
-This estimate is based on training for 6 employees trained for 10 days, 8 hours per day, at applicable minimum wage ranging from $7.25 to $11.50 per hour.
+- The training expense estimates above also include $5,800 to $10,800 for employee training costs.
+This estimate is based on training for 10 employees trained for 10 days, 8 hours per day, at applicable minimum wage ranging from $7.25 to $13.50 per hour.